Captivating photography that prompts conversation and reflection

 Stories and Reviews

-I found it to be a really successful session as it clarified how much he was internalising.
-For a young man he was such a deep thinker and very aware of his feelings.
-He is now being referred for further counselling.’
+It was a highly successful session that revealed just how much he was internalising.
+For a young man, he showed remarkable depth and emotional awareness.
+He is now being referred for further counselling.”

-So a big thankyou for producing such beautiful resources.
-I will be recommending and using them at the Advanced Facilitators programme I am running later in the year.
-I hope this will stimulate some more interest in the UK!
+A big thank you for creating such beautiful and effective resources.
+I’ll be recommending and using them again in the Advanced Facilitators programme I’m running later this year.
+I hope this sparks even more interest in the UK!”

 Picturing Community Aspirations in the Western Downs, QLD

-Rachel Williams, Social Scientist in CSIRO’s Division of Ecosystem Sciences (Australia)
+— Rachel Williams, Social Scientist, CSIRO Division of Ecosystem Sciences (Australia)